Acceptable payment methods

 Tax losses may be offset according to either of the following systems:

 - Against net income generated within the following four fiscal years after the year in which the loss is incurred.
-Any losses that are not offset within such period may not be carried forward to any future year.
+Any losses that are not offset within such period may not be carried forward to any future year (system A).

 - Against 50% of the net income generated in the following fiscal years after the year in which the loss was generated.
-Under this system, there is no time limitation for carrying forward the losses.
+Under this system, there is no time limitation for carrying forward the losses (system B).

 After choosing one of the aforementioned systems, the taxpayer will not be able to change the system until the accumulated tax losses from prior fiscal years are exhausted.
 Losses will not be carried back to years prior to the year in which the loss is generated.